Frequently Asked Questions

 What is challenging but manageable for one person may prove traumatic for another.
 Trauma may go unrecognised for years, sometimes only being picked up when the sufferer seeks help for something else, such as anger management, addictions, suicidal ideation, or relationship issues.

 Single event trauma might result from, for example, a car accident, a mugging, rape, or natural disaster.
 When a person has been subjected to ongoing trauma, as in child abuse or domestic intimidation or violence, that could give rise to complex trauma.
+Abuse or neglect in childhood that has significantly affected normal psychological, emotional and social development may be referred to as developmental trauma.
 Post-traumatic stress disorder (PTSD) may be diagnosed after certain kinds of traumatic events when symptoms have been ongoing for longer than one month.
 Delayed onset PTSD is also possible.

 What is it like being in counselling or psychotherapy?